AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 For more info, see the table in the [Default Configuration since AEM 6.3](#default-configuration-since-aem) section below.

-The exclusion of the 'administrators' group can be altered or expanded in the system console in the confguration section of **Apache Jackrabbit Oak CUG Exclude List**.
+The exclusion of the 'administrators' group can be altered or expanded in the system console in the configuration section of **Apache Jackrabbit Oak CUG Exclude List**.

 Alternatively, it is possible to provide and deploy a custom implementation of the CugExclude interface to adjust the set of excluded principals in case of special needs.
 See the documentation on [CUG pluggability](https://jackrabbit.apache.org/oak/docs/security/authorization/cug.html#pluggability) for details and an example implementation.